David Lee Nicholson

-James David Lee Nicholson (31 January 1938 - 7 January 1967) was a British rower.
-He competed in the men's coxless pair event at the 1964 Summer Olympics.
-He represented Britain in the inaugural 1962 World Rowing Championships with Stewart Farquharson in the coxless pairs, in which they won the B final.
+James David Lee Nicholson (31 January 1938 - 7 January 1967) was a British rower who competed in the men's coxless pair event at the 1964 Summer Olympics.

+Biography

+Nicholson was educated at Rossall School, Fleetwood and studied medicine at Trinity College, Oxford.

+He represented Great Britain in the inaugural 1962 World Rowing Championships with Stewart Farquharson in the coxless pairs, in which they won the B final.

 He also represented England and won a gold medal in the coxless pair with Stewart Farquharson, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
 They both rowed for the University of London Boat Club at the time.
 Nicholson died in a four-vehicle crash near Doncaster in 1967.